 How much am I paying for my energy?

-If you’ve found a better deal with another energy provider, check if you’re current plan is a fixed-term contract – like 24 months – or whether you are free to leave at your discretion.
-These rules change frequently.
-Many companies now have ‘no lock-in’ contracts and it’s common that people will switch energy providers as new deals come onto the market.
+If you’ve found a better deal with another energy provider, check if you’re current plan is a fixed-term contract – like 24 months – or whether you’re free to leave at your discretion.
+Many companies now have ‘no lock-in’ contracts, and it’s common for people to switch energy providers as new deals come onto the market.
 The company you want to change plans to will also often manage the changeover process, so little effort should be needed on your part.

 Regulated and deregulated energy markets

 Where you live in Australia may determine whether switching energy providers will save you money or not.
 For example, electricity prices in the ACT and Western Australia are determined by the State Government annually as part of the State Budget process.